MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 <!-- Subtitle: In previous versions of Microsoft Edge, the Ctrl + ]/[ keyboard shortcut wasn't working correctly.
 In Microsoft Edge 122, this issue has been resolved. -->

 In previous releases, when pressing the **Ctrl+]** and **Ctrl+[** keyboard shortcuts, the next tool's tab in the **Activity Bar** wasn't selected and the **Activity Bar** wouldn't update, so it looked like the previous tool was still selected, even though the content of the panel changed to show the correct content for the next tool.
-For example, suppose the **Elements** tool's tab and panel content were displayed:
+For example, suppose that initially, the **Elements** tool's tab and panel content are displayed:

 ![The Elements tool, with the Elements tab highlighted and the Elements panel content displayed](./devtools-122-images/keyboard-shortcut-initial-state.png)